How to become

 - low temperature heating and hot water systems

-- heat pump foundation
+- heat pump installation and maintenance

 Lots of organisations offer training in heat pump installation.
 You can search for heat training providers in your local region.